 To top it all off, your Naxos cooking experience will also include a visit to Naxos’ folklore museum as well as a Greek feast, where you will be able to taste the fruits of your labor along with a Greek salad, a variety of Naxos’ cheeses and local wine!

-Can you think of a more fun and delicious way to spend your time in Naxos?
+Can you think of a more delicious way to spend your time in Naxos?

 Catamaran sailing - credits: Milan Tomazin/Shutterstock.com

-Your journey back to Naxos will also include a light dinner of fresh fruit and an incredible view of the sunset that will elevate your sailing trip on a whole different level.
-Living the big life while getting wind of the impeccable whereabouts of Naxos is a winning combination; after all, we like big boats and we cannot lie!
+Your journey back to Naxos will also include a light dinner of fresh fruit and an incredible view of the sunset that will elevate your sailing trip to a whole different level.

-13. Enjoy a sunset on a beach bar
+13. Let the night fall on a beach bar

 Beach bar - credits: DisobeyArt/Shutterstock.com